Injury Prevention and Control

 Course Overview

-Injury is the leading cause of death for ages 1- 44, and the leading cause of years of potential life lost up to age 65, surpassing heart disease and cancer, yet efforts to combat injury are limited in comparison to chronic disease prevention.
+Injury is the leading cause of death for ages 1-44 and the leading cause of years of potential life lost up to age 65, surpassing heart disease and cancer.
+Efforts to combat injury are limited in comparison to chronic disease prevention.
 Injury is defined as unintentional or intentional damage to the body resulting from acute or chronic exposure to thermal, mechanical, electrical, or chemical energy, or from the absence of such essentials as heat or oxygen.
 Injuries occur as a result of occupational exposure, road traffic, firearms, violence, war, and self-inflicted causes.

 This course combines essential skills and knowledge of the field of injury prevention followed by a focus on several key subject areas, examining current issues within each.
-A major course theme will be on road traffic injuries, with a focus on how injury patterns are influenced by societal health inequities and what injury prevention conducted in terms of community engagement and empowerment looks like.
-The course looks at injury control holistically and as a system where the concept of "accidental injury" is challenged.
-Several current trends associated with the COVID pandemic will be covered, such as increase in motor vehicle injuries, transportation occupational exposures, firearm deaths, and pedestrian deaths.
+A major course theme will be on road traffic injuries, with a focus on how injury patterns are influenced by societal health inequities and what injury prevention from a “safe systems” perspective leading with equity and community engagement looks like.
+The course looks at injury control holistically and as a system where the concept of “accidental injury” is challenged.
+Several current trends associated with the COVID pandemic will be covered, such as the increase in motor vehicle injuries, transportation occupational exposures, firearm deaths, and pedestrian deaths.

 Course activities include discussion and critique of key readings, web-based and observational assignments, and a short paper and presentation by each student on a mutually agreed injury topic.
-Both graduate and undergraduate students welcome, as well as students from public health and other campus academic areas.
-An extra unit is available for students who wish to prepare a paper for publication.
+Both graduate and undergraduate students welcome (undergraduates request permission from instructor), including students from public health and other campus academic areas.
 Download Course PDF.

 Course Aims